Candesartan: NHS information and prescribing guide

 Long-term monitoring:

-- Blood pressure at least annually
+- Check blood pressure at least once a year.

-Red flags requiring action:
+Red flags needing action:

 NHS availability and cost